Re-Sepp-Ten: Origin

-For the World Cup 1986, the Danish daily Ekstra Bladet had solicited its readers to submit lyrics for a song to be launched in support of the Danish national side.
+For the World Cup 1986, the Danish daily Ekstra Bladet had solicited its readers to submit lyrics for a song to be launched in support of the Denmark national side.
 Out of the hundreds of submissions received, Jarl Friis-Mikkelsen and Henrik Bødtcher picked certain lines from the reader-submitted suggestions to create the final lyrics.

 The title "Re-Sepp-ten" was a manipulation of the word "recepten" (the recipe) with "cep" being replaced by "Sepp" in honor of the then national team coach Sepp Piontek who had a big hand in launching the powerful national side affectionately known as the Danish Dynamite for many years.

 The song is also popularly known as "Re-Sepp-Ten: Vi er røde, vi er hvide" taking a famous line from the song lyrics, that mean 'We are red, we are white', the two colors being the national colors of Denmark.

 Charts

 The song became a huge hit in Denmark in 1986 with "Re-Sepp-Ten" becoming an iconic song sung at almost all the Danish national games.

 The single also became a hit in Norway in 1986 reaching #3 and staying for 9 weeks in the Norwegian Singles Chart and in Sweden where it also reached #3 in the Swedish Singles Chart appearing for 3 weeks in the charts in June and July 1986.

-In 2012, it made a reappearance in the Danish Singles Chart on occasion of the Danish national football team reaching the finals of the Euro Cup 2012 as a new entry at #24.
+In 2012, it made a reappearance in the Danish Singles Chart on occasion of the Denmark national football team reaching the finals at the Euro Cup 2012 as a new entry at #24.
 The official release for 2012 was "Vi vandt i dag" by Nik & Jay feat.
 Landsholdet, that reached #2 in June 2012.